On singularities of the Gauss map components of surfaces in ${\mathbb R}^4$: The singular sets of Gauss map components.

 If the Gauss map $g=(g_1,g_2)$ of a surface $M \subset \mathbb R^4$ is not an immersion at $p$, the kernel of $dg_p$ has dimension greater than zero, so $g_1$ and $g_2$ are singular at $p$ since they are the projections of $g$ onto the spheres.

 The converse of this assertion is not valid.
 Corollary \ref{c1} implies that the set of points where $g_1$ and $g_2$ are singular simultaneously is the intersection of the set of flat points, where $K=0$, with the set of semiumbilic points, where $K^N=0$.
-Then, for the family of surfaces defined by the immersions of the plane into $\mathbb R^4$ with parameters $a_{i,j},b_{i,j},\ i,j \geq 0,\ i+j=3$

-the Gaussian and normal curvatures vanish at the origin.
-So, $g_1$ and $g_2$ are singular at this point.
-Besides, the discriminant $\Delta$, see $(\ref{invariants})$, at the origin is negative.
-Thus, according to Theorem 1.2 in \cite{L}, the Gauss map is regular at the origin.

-We recall that for a surface immersed into $S^3$, all its points are semiumbilic.
-The Clifford torus is an example of a closed flat surface immersed into $S^3$, which implies that both $g_1$ and $g_2$ are singular everywhere.